It’s Thursday night.

 “But today was long, I need this, and it’s not that big of a deal, I’ll make it up next month.”
 Then you walk out the door.

 You might be thinking I’m about to tell you how you can save money by not going out.
 Or maybe I’m going to help you see why certain friends are a bad influence on your budget.

 You’ll be happy to know, it’s neither.
-Actually, I want to talk about one single word that might be causing a bigger problem than you suspect.
+I want to talk about one single word that might be causing a more significant problem than you suspect.
 It’s a word we use all the time, but don’t pay attention to it.

 All Your Bad Habits Boiled Down to One Word

 I recently read this excellent article by James Clear where he pointed out the importance of the words we use when talking to ourselves.
 Specifically, he discussed the importance of our words when resisting temptation.

 James points to a research study that found a connection between the words we tell ourselves and the likelihood of saying “no.”

 120 students were split into two different groups and asked to resist various temptations when offered.
 One group was instructed to refuse by saying they can’t, while the second group refused by saying they don’t.